soskek/weight_normalization/README.md

 Note:
-- This function supports only links with a parameter of name `W`.
-Thus, e.g., `chainer.links.LSTM` is not supported now.
-- This function is tested only for `chainer.links.Linear` and `chainer.links.Convolution2D`.
-Thus, this can not guarantee that this will work for other untested links which have a `W` parameter (e.g., `chainer.links.ConvolutionND`, `chainer.links.Deconvolution2D`).
+- This function is tested only for `chainer.links.Linear`, `chainer.links.Convolution2D` and `chainer.links.LSTM`.
+Thus, this can not guarantee that this will work for other untested links which have parameters of `ndim >= 2` (e.g., `chainer.links.ConvolutionND`, `chainer.links.Deconvolution2D`).

 ## Experiment